jeremyldavis87/note-agent/README.md

-# Note Agent (Local CLI)
+# Note Agent

-Local tool that converts an image containing one or multiple notes into structured JSON using a vision LLM plus optional text LLM enrichment.
+A microservice that converts images containing handwritten notes into structured JSON using vision LLM and text enrichment.
+Available as both a local CLI tool and a containerized REST API.

 ## Setup